-NM Areas Reviewed Findings Recommendations There was a senior-level committee responsible for key QSV functions that met at least quarterly and was chaired or co-chaired by the Facility Director.
-The committee routinely reviewed aggregated data.
+NM Areas Reviewed Findings Recommendations

+There was a senior-level committee

+responsible for key QSV functions that met at least quarterly and was chaired or

-NM Areas Reviewed (continued) Findings Recommendations X Credentialing and privileging processes met selected requirements: Facility policy/by-laws specified a frequency for clinical managers to review practitioners' Ongoing Professional Practice Evaluation data.
-Facility clinical managers reviewed Ongoing Professional Practice Evaluation data at the frequency specified in the policy/by-laws.
-The facility set triggers for when a Focused Professional Practice Evaluation for cause would be indicated.
-Six profiles did not contain evidence that clinical managers reviewed Ongoing Professional Practice Evaluation data every 6 months.
-We recommended that facility clinical managers review Ongoing Professional Practice Evaluation data every 6 months and that facility managers monitor compliance.
-Protected peer reviews met selected requirements: Peer reviewers documented their use of important aspects of care in their review, such as appropriate and timely ordering of diagnostic tests, timely treatment, and appropriate documentation.
-When the Peer Review Committee recommended individual improvement actions, clinical managers implemented the actions.
-X Utilization management met selected requirements: The facility completed at least 75 percent of all required inpatient reviews.
-Physician Utilization Management Advisors documented their decisions in the National Utilization Management Integration database.
-An interdisciplinary group reviewed utilization management data.
-For 149 of the 525 cases (28 percent) referred to Physician Utilization Management Advisors December 1, 2016-January 30, 2017, there was no evidence that advisors documented their decisions in the National Utilization Management Integration database.
-This resulted in less data for the facility to use to set benchmarks; identify trends, actions, and opportunities to improve efficiency; and monitor outcomes.
-2. We recommended that Physician Utilization Management Advisors consistently document their decisions in the National Utilization Management Integration database and that facility managers monitor compliance.
+co-chaired by the Facility Director.

+The committee routinely reviewed

+aggregated data.

+NM Areas Reviewed (continued) Findings Recommendations

+Credentialing and privileging processes met

+selected requirements:

+Facility policy/by-laws specified a

+frequency for clinical managers to review

+practitioners' Ongoing Professional

+Practice Evaluation data.

+Facility clinical managers reviewed

+Ongoing Professional Practice Evaluation

+data at the frequency specified in the

+policy/by-laws.

+The facility set triggers for when a

+Focused Professional Practice Evaluation

+for cause would be indicated.

+Protected peer reviews met selected

+requirements: • Peer reviewers documented their use of

+important aspects of care in their review,

+such as appropriate and timely ordering of

+diagnostic tests, timely treatment, and

+appropriate documentation.

+When the Peer Review Committee

+recommended individual improvement

+actions, clinical managers implemented

+the actions.

+Utilization management met selected

+requirements:

+The facility completed at least 75 percent

+of all required inpatient reviews.

+Physician Utilization Management

+Advisors documented their decisions in

+the National Utilization Management

+Integration database.

+An interdisciplinary group reviewed

+utilization management data.